xiaobaobaochifan/FinanceCodeGen/README.md

 # Finance Code Generator

-This repository contains a **Finance Code Generator** designed to help users (departmenf of a university/division of a company) generate structured cost codes based on various criteria.
+This repository contains a **Finance Code Generator** designed to help users (department of a university/division of a company) generate structured cost codes based on various criteria.
 The system allows users to input an **activity description**, select criteria, and generate a **structured finance code**.

 The tool supports three types of activities:
 1. **Standard Activity** (Requires full criteria selection)